ashuklaa/FinGuardian/DOCUMENTATION.md

 The system prompt enforces:
 - 11th-grade lexile (found to be most commonly understandable by AI users)
-- No hallucination by requiring the use of empirical data in each line of the response.
+- No hallucination by requiring the use of empirical data in each line of the response
-- Statistical grounding, only allowing calculations on provided numbers.
+- Statistical grounding, only allowing calculations on provided numbers
 - Avoiding unrealistic suggestions
 - No scolding language
 - Markdown formatting